jomaduagwu/friendly-parakeet/README.md

 ## Description

-The purpose of this project is to add functionality to a starter code for a random password generator.
-When the user needs a new secure password, the user clicks on the generate password button and answers a series of prompts for the desired password criteria.
+The purpose of this project is to modify and add functionality to a starter code for a random password generator application.
+When the user needs a new secure password, the user clicks on the 'generate password' button and answers a series of prompts for the desired password criteria.
 Once all prompts have been answered, a new secure password is generated and displayed on the page.

 ## Table of Contents (Optional)